freenas/freenas-docs/userguide/vms.rst

 can provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.

-If the system has multiple physical network interface cards, the :guilabel:`Nic to attach` drop-down menu can be used to specify which physical interface to associate with the VM.
+If the system has multiple physical network interface cards, use the :guilabel:`Nic to attach` drop-down menu to specify which physical interface to associate with the VM.

 By default, the VM receives an auto-generated random MAC address.
 To